chakrabar/chakrabar.github.io/_posts/2017-11-18-new-features-of-csharp-6.md

 It'll be good idea to copy-paste the whole code, call the methods and debug.

 Once done, continue to **[new features of C# 7](/2017/12/17/new-features-of-csharp-7.html)**.

+**Note: Source of knowledge for this article are MSDN, StackOverflow and other forums.